Chinese national carbon trading scheme: Influences

 Five of the pilot programs allowed individuals to participate in carbon trading while two only allowed enterprises to do so.
 Transaction formats varied slightly but were all in spot markets with no carbon futures.
 In all pilots, enterprises needed to pay the cost of trading, which was a two-way charging scheme.
 In order to ensure stability in the carbon market, each pilot set a price limit based on the closing price of carbon in the previous compliance period, as well as limits on maximum allowance holdings for enterprises.
 Each pilot implemented varying degrees of fines for faking carbon data or withholding data.
 Shenzhen was the only pilot to implement a variable fine, setting it as three times the market clearing price times the excess emissions.
 Other pilot programs charged a flat fee.
 All pilots deducted the excess emissions from the next period's allowance for the enterprise in question.

 From the pilot program's inception to May 2015, 20.27 MtCO2e had been traded for a total value of 720 million CNY.
 The carbon price for Shenzhen and Guangdong were the greatest, ranging from 60 to 80 CNY.
 The price fluctuated more in Shenzhen and Tianjin when compared to other pilots, especially near the compliance period deadline and near the beginning of new periods.
 The transitive behavior of the carbon market is a result more so of trading entities' understanding of policy and the timing of carbon data acquisition rather than market demand.
 From the pilot program data, China should improve on the designs of the pilot programs in order to achieve a stable and stimulated national carbon market.

+China also has a policy of forestry carbon credits.
+Forestry carbon credits are based on the measurement of forest growth, which is converted into carbon emission reduction measurements by government ecological and forestry offices.
+Owners of forests (who are typically rural families or rural villages) receive carbon tickets (碳票; tan piao) which are tradeable securities.